mike-ganz/nba_predictions/README.md

 # NBA Sports Betting Model: Data-Driven Prediction System

 A production-ready machine learning system for predicting NBA game outcomes against the spread.
-Built on rigorous methodology with validated performance of **56.9% ATS accuracy** on current season data and **profitable strategies** achieving 12%+ ROI in specific segments.
+Built on rigorous methodology with **unified injury handling** across all pipelines and validated performance of **~61% ATS accuracy** on current season data.

 ---